BeatriceStanila/Booking-App/README.md

 ## Deployment

-Both the server-side and client-side of the application are deployed on Render, a cloud-based platform that simplifies the process of deploying and managing applications.
+Backend is deployed on Cyclic - because on Render the web service stops after 15 minutes of inactivity and it does not start again when the app is being used.

+Frontend is deployed on Render.